Sovereign-Labs/sovereign-sdk/examples/demo-nft-module/README.md

 }
 ```

-And then map it in the trait implementation:
+And then make them accessible to users via the `call` function:

 ```rust
 impl<C: Context> Module for NonFungibleToken<C> {